RESOURCES

 • Hardboard.

-• Screed flooring systems.
+• Screed flooring systems.

-• Strip plank wood flooring.
+• Strip plank wood flooring.

-• Surfaces contaminated with oil, chemicals, grease, mildew, mold or other compounds.
+• Surfaces contaminated with oil, chemicals, grease, mildew, mold or other compounds.

-Our product can be laid over other existing flooring by paying careful attention to ensure that any holes, cracks, gapping or obvious damage to the older floor below is repaired.
+Our product can be laid over certain other existing flooring by paying careful attention to ensure that any holes, cracks, gapping or obvious damage to the older floor below is repaired.
 Ceramic tiles will probably be grouted.
 We recommend that the grouted areas be filled to the same level as the tiles to form a flat subsurface for your new flooring to be laid upon.
 Please note that any large holes, cracks or gapping between the original old flooring may ‘telegraph’ through to the surface of the newly laid floor over time, affecting the image, if they are not suitably repaired.

 • Tools – Broom & dustpan, vacuum cleaner, straight edge and square edge rule, tape measure, razor knife / claw knife and / or box cutter knife, trowel or paint roller and long handle, and consider a small hand guillotine for speed of cutting planks.